"Tropheryma": History of the name

 No name was given to the organism until 1991, when the name "Tropheryma whippelii" was proposed after sections of the bacterial genome were sequenced.
 The name was changed to "Tropheryma whipplei" in 2001 (correcting the spelling of Whipple's name) when the organism was deposited in bacterial collections.

 As of 2008, the species, genus, and family name are considered to be invalid due to irregularities in the deposition of type material, and are thus styled in quotation marks.

 Pathogenesis

 Genome structure

 Several strains of "T. whipplei" have been sequenced.

 Genomes of intracellular or parasitic bacteria undergo massive reduction compared to their free-living relatives.
 With a genome size of less than 1 Mb, "T. whipplei" is a prime example of genome reduction among Actinomycetota.
 Other such examples include Mycoplasma for Bacillota (the low G+C content Gram-positive), Rickettsia for Alphaproteobacteria, and Wigglesworthia and Buchnera for Gammaproteobacteria.

-Some of the largest virions like Megavirus chilensis, Pandoravirus, Pithovirus and mimivirus are comparable in size to miniature bacteria like "T. whipplei" and Rickettsia conorii.
+Some of the largest virions like Megavirus chilense, Pandoravirus, Pithovirus and Mimivirus are comparable in size to miniature bacteria like "T. whipplei" and Rickettsia conorii.